 This part is tricky.
 In addition to having your fridge and freezer as full as possible (which will likely mean filling several empty spaces with ice), it is also a good idea to have a cooler ready to go with ice.
 Depending on how full your freezer is at that moment, you may want a considerable amount of ice to fill in the gaps.
 If this is the case, fill large containers (ice cream buckets, 2 liter bottles, etc) with water and stick them in the freezer (hopefully you are already keeping a full freezer from what you learned you can be doing habitually on a regular basis in Part 3 ).

 Also, make sure any reusable ice packs that you own are in the freezer and ready to go.
-This ice pack is my favorite one that we own and it stays frozen for days ($29.99 whether on Amazon or YETI.com).
+This ice pack (affiliate link) is my favorite one that we own and it stays frozen for days ($29.99 whether on Amazon or YETI.com).

 The idea of the cooler is to put any cold food you’ll want to be using within the first several hours of the power outage, in the cooler.
 That way you aren’t opening and closing your fridge/freezer.
 You can just open your cooler and only expose the small amount of food in the cooler to the higher temperatures, rather than your entire fridge/freezer contents.